dragonish/obsidian-heading-decorator/README.md

 - live preview: `.preview-custom-heading-decorator`.
 - source mode: `.source-custom-heading-decorator`.

-For the decorators in the outline, `.outline-custom-heading-decorator` can be used.

 For the decorators in the outline, it is necessary to use `.outline-custom-heading-decorator` with pseudo-element keywords: `.outline-custom-heading-decorator::before` or `.outline-custom-heading-decorator::after`.

 For example, make all the decorators display in green: